doio/UCS-Leak/README.md

 # Ultrpowa's Development Group Projects

-All programs developed by the Ultrapowa Development Team are licensed by the Apache License v2.0
+All programs developed by the Ultrapowa Development Team are licensed by a own license

 # Projects